Ulu-inspired design, which makes one of the best skinners on the market

 "Years ago, while I was a teenager, a friend of mine showed me an authentic Alaskan Ulu that he had received from a friend of his.
-I had never seen anything like it and immediately saw the benefits for skinning, food prep and light bushcrafting.
+I had never seen anything like it and immediately saw the benefits of skinning, food prep, and light bush crafting.
 I have been a big fan of the Ulu since and as a hunter, when I was designing the Backwoods Skinner I couldn't think of any blade geometry that fit my purpose for this knife like the Ulu.

-"The Backwoods Skinner was designed for everything from large game hunting down to wilderness survival small game hunting/trapping and light bushcrafting in mind.
+"The Backwoods Skinner was designed for everything from large game hunting down to wilderness survival with small game hunting/trapping and light bush crafting in mind.
 Enjoy and happy hunting."

 Description by the designer, Joshua Swanagon.